 Alison Poteracke: Body and Soul

 It is only fitting for Jazz Studies major Alison Poteracke to name her first book of fiction after the jazz standard, “Body and Soul.”
 Wait.
 Book of fiction?
 By a music student?
-It is true, Alison’s love story about two forty-something musicians has been picked up by Tate Publishing and is due for release this summer.
+It is true, Alison’s love story about two forty-something musicians has been published by Tate Publishing.

 Of the tens of thousands of submissions that Tate receives every year, only a few are selected for publication.
 Alison, who plays the tenor saxophone and studies jazz composition and audio engineering, wrote the book during recovery from hand surgery.